 Research

 My research covers different aspects of Empirical Democracy Research.
 It relates to the fields of Comparative Politics, Political Behavior and Public Opinion Research and draws on theories and approaches from Political Psychology and Political Sociology.
-I am particularly interested in studying how societal changes and conflicts affect political and social behavior as well as political attitudes and attitudes towards democracy.
+I am particularly interested in how individual and contextual factors interact in affecting political participation, political attitudes and attitudes towards democracy.
 Empirically, I apply quantitative methods and adopt a comparative perspective (subnational or cross-national comparison with a focus on Western democracies).
-Below, you find information on my research agenda.
-Additional information on externally funded research projects I have been involved in, can be found here.
+Below, you find information on my research agenda as well as ongoing and completed externally funded research projects.

 Research Agenda